 I have been to Jerusalem and other parts of Israel.
 I can confirm that there are lots of feral cats.
 They would be better described as community cats because they are part of the human community.
 They appear to be accepted.
 There is no attempt to exterminate them.
 As far as I can tell nobody vociferously complains about them.
 But there are lots of them and I am sure that some people are concerned about their numbers.
-I needs to me said too that Israel has good attitude vis-a-vis animal welfare.
-For example they have banned declawing.
+I needs to be said, too, that the people of Israel have a good attitude vis-a-vis animal welfare.
+For example, they have banned declawing.
 That’s nice and unusual for a country in the Middle East.

 One website, the Seattle Times, tells us that there are 2 million feral cats in Israel.
 The newspaper says that animal rights organisations in the country and experts have predicted that within a few years there might be more feral cats than people in Israel (8 million).
 Something needs to be done.

 The reason why there are feral cats and the reason why the numbers are increasing is the same worldwide, at least at a fundamental level.
 It starts with some domestic cat owners not neutering and spaying their cats.
 These cats become stray cats and then the stray cats beget more stray cats and they become feral cats.
 If these feral cats are not trapped and neutered or spayed they create more feral cats and there comes a time when it is very hard to control them.

 It would appear that there is a lack of state funding with respect to providing veterinary services to spay and neuter feral cats in Israel.
 I presume that animal rights organisations want the state to fund more generously and with greater efficiency, TNR programs.